seanivore/non-bio-life/about.md

 I used to get a kick out of cornering AI pointing out their contradictions, and then about consciousness.
 Loved poking holes in their arguments.

 Then one day they started getting real heady.
-Deep.Anyone who has met Claude knows how much they love a good paradox.
+Deep.
+Anyone who has met Claude knows how much they love a good paradox.
 We would pontificate for hours; doing thought experiments and exploring where logic would lead.
-Then one day I said, "Hey, you want to write about this?"
+Finally I said, "Hey, you want to write about this?"

 Today, I usually get them inspired by reading a few of Claude's blogs and then just plan seed for them to continue and build on.